AppSecure-nrw/security-belts/white/think-about-where-the-journey-is-going.md

 - Estimate which Security Belt might be sufficient for the business criticality of your software.
 - Commit on your estimation with your product owner.
 - Challenge your estimation after each achieved Security Belt.
-Since you should have a better understanding of security, your estimation should be more profound.
+Since you should have a better understanding of security, your estimation should become more profound.

 To estimate, take a look at:
 - which kind of data is processed by your software.